open-fidias/gtin-utils-java/README.md

 * Identification and value extraction from GS1 Sweden variable measure GTINs.
 * Normalization of GS1 Sweden variable measure GTINs to their representative form without weight or price.
 * Normalization of GTINs to their shortest representative form.

+The complete API can be found at <https://jitpack.io/com/github/open-fidias/gtin-utils-java/latest/javadoc/>.

 ```java
 // Identification and validation